-This LA Water Hub is a central location for information on LA urban water management across the many centers of expertise at UCLA.
-Please also visit our companion website, the Sustainable LA Grand Challenge is publishing in 2017 a watershed-by-watershed analysis of local water supply potential for the City of Los Angeles.
+This LA Water Hub is a central location for information on LA County urban water management across the many centers of expertise at UCLA.
+Please also visit the Sustainable LA Grand Challenge website.
+Sustainable LA is publishing in 2017 the most comprehensive assessment of urban water management for a metropolitan system (City of LA) to date in literature, including a watershed-by-watershed analysis of local water supply potential.
 And, if you are adventurous to care about energy consumption and greenhouse gas emissions, check out the LA Energy Atlas, a first-of-its-kind website visualizing and downloading detailed energy use data for cities and neighborhoods in L.A.
 County.

 July 31, 2017: In July, we presented findings from the 5-year long National Science Foundation research grant, focused on the potential for local water supply in LA, to our Technical Advisory Committee at UCLA.
 The group of regional utility managers and stakeholders saw the results of research and provided feedback and discussion, as we collectively shape the future of water management in LA.
 Presentations from the workshop are now posted online, including: